 And of course the qualification is verified being at an equivalent level to government regulated vocational or education levels.

-By comparison, this is the same level as a Level 4 NVQ, BTEC Professional Diploma, or a university Certificate of Higher Education (CertHE).
-The National Occupational Standard units have been correlated against the NHS Knowledge and Skills Framework (KSF) by Skills for Health.
+By comparison, this is the same level as a Level 5 NVQ, Higher National Diploma (HND), Foundation Degree, or a Diploma of Higher Education (DipHE).
+The qualification aligns with National Occupational Standards and has been benchmarked against the NHS Knowledge and Skills Framework (KSF) by Skills for Health.

 This qualification is a customised award which the UK College had specially designed in conjunction with expert advice from NCFE.
 No other training college offers this externally.

 [Note: previously we awarded the HPD (Hypnotherapy Practitioners Diploma) used by the National Council of Hypnotherapy. however we did not agree with the learning outcomes which, in our opinion, were insufficiently based on research evidence and insufficiently grounded in science.
 Therefore we arranged to have our customised qualification designed, in collaboration with NCFE.
-Our CBH qualification is accepted by the NCH as equivalent, for their purposes, as the HPD.]
+Our CBH qualification is accepted by the NCH as equivalent, for their purposes, as the HPD.
+Our first version with NCFE was a Level 4 Diploma in Cognitive Behavioural Hypnotherapy (although NCFE had advised it was closer to a Level 5 Diploma.
+In 2020, in collaboration with NCFE, we formally redesigned the qualification to a Level 5 Higher Diploma in Cognitive Behavioural Hypnotherapy (Hypno-CBT®)

 “One-year Hypnotherapy Diplomas” & Course Length